propensive/learnscala/topics/types/polykinded.md

 particular kind.

-We could also, of course, try to call `task[Functor[List]]`, but unless a given `TypeName[Functor[List]]` exists (or a proper-kinded supertype) in scope, it would not compile.
+We could also, of course, try to call `task[Functor[List]]`, but unless a given `TypeName[Functor[List]]` exists (or a proper-kinded supertype) in scope, it would not compile due to the missing contextual value. `Functor` and `Functor[List]` are not only different types, but different types with different kinds.

+### Mechanism

 This works, primarily, because the typeclass `TypeName` serves to eliminate the polykinded type, by providing an instance that conforms to a known interface—the `TypeName` trait—and which can facilitate provision of any